 Certainly, growing wheatgrass quickly in crowded tray conditions produces some positive results.
 Even so, the fact is that it contains only 25% as much chlorophyll as true wheatgrass, and always contains high levels of bacteria and mold.
 Even when you cannot see the mold, tests always show that wheatgrass grown under such unnatural conditions contains mold.

 Scientists, doctors and hospitals never used tray grown wheatgrass for the extensive body of research.
 They also never used the juice!
 Even so, their research inspired authors such as Ann Wigmore, Viktoras Kulvinskas, Steve Meyerowitz and others.
 They used research on true wheatgrass grown naturally to justify growing it unnaturally in trays.

-Based on science rather than fads, the book to the right discusses the actual scientific research with a 133 item bibliography.
+Based on science rather than fads, the book published by our founder discusses the actual scientific research with a 133 item bibliography.
 You can read read it free online.

 Charles Schnabel first introduced wheatgrass and other cereal grasses as human food in 1937.
 He provided wholefood wheatgrass powder grown naturally for the body of research that serves as the foundation for the popularity of wheatgrass grown unnaturally.

 Several of the popular wheatgrass authors even dedicated their books to Schnabel.
 Steve Meyerowitz in his dedication called Schnabel, “The Father of Wheatgrass.”